Computer virus definition

-Cybercriminals aren’t creating new viruses, instead they are focusing their efforts on more sophisticated and lucrative threats.
-When people talk about “getting a virus” on their computer, they usually mean some form of malware—often a computer worm.
+Cybercriminals aren’t creating new viruses all the time, instead they focus their efforts on more sophisticated and lucrative threats.
+When people talk about “getting a virus” on their computer, they usually mean some form of malware—it could be a virus, computer worm, Trojan, ransomware or some other harmful thing.
+Viruses and malware continue to evolve, and often cybercriminals use the type that gives them the best return at that particular time.

 The terms “virus” and “malware” are often used interchangeably, but they’re not the same thing.
 While a computer virus is a type of malware, not all malware are computer viruses.